Updated: 2 days ago

 Puffy shoulders always indicated a social stress on femininity and domesticity and many women felt that they had lost their mystique in the '20s and sought to cover up and soften their look, creating curves and shapes through their tailoring.

-Moving on a few decades later, I have re-invented the puff sleeve in all that puff and all those layers emphasising the shoulder and bringing out that slimming effect. with a little peep-back because baby got back.
+Moving on a few decades later as evolve through my fashion design business, I have re-invented the puff sleeve in all that puff and all those layers emphasising the shoulder and bringing out that slimming effect with a little peep-back element to showcase the back.

 "If anything defines the 1890s it would be Anne and Marilla’s conversation.
 Ridiculous over sensible.
 Excess over budget.
 Dreams over reality........"